 DO YOU OFFER MEAL PLAN?

-When planning lunch and snacks for your child; PLEASE NOTE that we are obligated to comply with the Leo Baeck Food Policy.
-When planning, please be sure to follow the guidelines indicated below:
+If your child is not part of the meal plan: When planning lunch and snacks for your child; PLEASE NOTE that we are obligated to comply with the Leo Baeck Food Policy.
+Please be sure to follow the guidelines indicated below:

 No pork or pork products;